Coen Hess: 2017

 In January 2017, Hess was selected in the QAS Emerging Origin squad.
 In February 2017, Hess was selected in the Cowboys 2017 NRL Auckland Nines squad.
 After showing impressive form for North Queensland, scoring 10 tries in 13 matches, Hess was in contention to make into the Queensland State of Origin squad.
-After Queensland were beaten convincingly by New South Wales 28-4 in Game 1, the Maroons squad had a major cleanout and Hess was selected to make his representative debut for Queensland in Game 2 of the 2017 State of Origin series, playing off the interchange bench in the Maroons 18-16 win at ANZ Stadium.
+After Queensland were beaten convincingly by New South Wales 28-4 in Game 1 of the 2017 State of Origin series, the Maroons squad had a major cleanout and Hess was selected to make his representative debut for Queensland in Game 2 of the series, playing off the interchange bench in the Maroons 18-16 win at ANZ Stadium.
 Hess would also play in Game 3 off the interchange bench in the Maroons series 22-6 win at Suncorp Stadium.
 On 1 October 2017, in North Queensland's 2017 NRL Grand Final against the Melbourne Storm Hess played off the interchange bench in the 34-6 defeat at ANZ Stadium.
 Hess finished his impressive 2017 NRL season with him being the North Queensland club's second highest tryscorer with 13 tries in 27 matches.